- What is Exam4?

-There are some small differences between Windows and Macs using Exam4.
+There are some differences between Windows and Macs using Exam4.

 - If you have a Mac, you need to be set up as an administrator.
 Otherwise, you will need to type in your computer’s password in order to start the exam.
-If you need help with this, please get in touch with the Student Support Office
+If you need help with this, please get in touch with Law ITS Helpdesk

 - Both Macs and Windows have a “delete” key.
 On Windows, this key deletes text forward of it, and is disabled in Exam4.
 With Macs, this key works fine.

 - When you download the software each semester, Windows computers will automatically overwrite the old software with the new software.
 Mac users will have to choose to run the correct software version, so we highly recommend that Mac users uninstall any old Exam4 versions.
 Some of the set-up screens are minimally different

 I download this once, and then I’m done, right?